Covid-19 coronavirus: Donald Trump's laughable excuse for the scale of US outbreak

 It is just pure, weapons-grade stupid.

-It's like saying that if you don't use pregnancy tests, you'll never have a baby.
-Or that if police stop investigating murders, the amount of crime will drop.
+It's like saying if you don't use pregnancy tests, you'll never have a baby.
+Or if police stop investigating murders, the amount of crime will drop.

 If the United States tested fewer people, it would still have the same number of cases.
 The government would just have no idea where they were, and therefore no capacity to contain them.
 The virus would be allowed to spread undetected.

-In the long run, of course, that would actually lead to more infections and more deaths.
+In the long run, of course, that would lead to more infections and more deaths.

-It is exactly what happened in the US throughout the whole month of February.
-As government agencies bungled their response, and Mr Trump deluded himself into thinking the virus was no worse than the flu, there was a severe shortage of test kits.
+It is exactly what happened in the US throughout February.
+As government agencies bungled their response, and Trump deluded himself into thinking the virus was no worse than the flu, there was a severe shortage of test kits.

-America's official numbers looked OK at that point.
+America's official numbers looked okay at that point.
 And then testing finally, belatedly started to ramp up.
-The "invisible enemy", as Mr Trump likes to call it, became a heck of a lot more visible.
+The "invisible enemy", as Trump likes to call it, became a heck of a lot more visible.

-By mid-March, after weeks spent dismissing concerns about the virus as "hysteria" and insisting cases were going "substantially down, not up", Mr Trump was claiming he had "always known" it was a pandemic.
+By mid-March, after weeks spent dismissing concerns about the virus as "hysteria" and insisting cases were going "substantially down, not up", Trump was claiming he had "always known" it was a pandemic.
 He could no longer ignore the facts.

 Now the US has 1.4 million confirmed cases of the virus, more than five times as many as Spain in second place.
-Its death toll is 87,000, more than twice as bad as Britain's.
+Its death toll is 87,000, more than twice Britain's.

 That doesn't prove testing is the problem.
 It proves the opposite – that the absence of testing leads to disaster.

-Somehow, Mr Trump has failed to grasp this agonisingly obvious point, and has reached an entirely different conclusion.
+Somehow, Trump has failed to grasp this agonisingly obvious point, and has reached an entirely different conclusion.

 "It could be the testing's, frankly, overrated.
 Maybe it is overrated," he said yesterday.

-The fundamental problem here, or one of them at least, is that Mr Trump seems more concerned with the number of reported cases, and how that number makes him look, than with the actual reality of how many Americans are infected with an illness that might kill them.
+The fundamental problem here, or one of them at least, is that Trump seems more concerned with the number of reported cases, and how that number makes him look, than with the actual reality of how many Americans are infected with an illness that might kill them.

 Cast your mind back to March, when he explained why he didn't want the passengers from a cruise ship anchored off San Francisco to be brought ashore and quarantined.
-Mr Trump said he liked "the numbers being where they are".
+Trump said he liked "the numbers being where they are".

 "I don't need to have the numbers double because of one ship that wasn't our fault," he said.